latj/hub-spoke-microhack/README.md

-# Challenge 1: Understand Network Ssecurity Groups
+# Challenge 1: Understand Network Security Groups

-In the spoke vnet it is deployed a loadbalance and two VMs as backend pool. in this challange we will enable Network Security Groups (NSG) to filter the traffic
+In the spoke vnet it is deployed a loadbalance and two VMs as backend pool. in this challange we will enable Network Security Groups (NSG) to filter the incomming traffic

 ## Task 1 : Control network access to VM with Network Security Groups